Governance Risks: Reshaping the "G" in ESG

 Customer Data Usage

 Approaching a governance risk and compliance review can seem overwhelming for most auditors.
-Often the audit teams do not feel qualified to question the actions of the most senior organization members.
-The auditor’s role within the governance system is to evaluate the adequacy of the decision-making processes and the flow of information to the internal and external stakeholders.
+Often the audit teams do not feel qualified to question the actions of the most senior organization or board members.
+The auditor’s role with governance factors is to evaluate the adequacy of the decision-making processes and the flow of information to the internal and external stakeholders

 One stance on testing is to take a bottom-up approach to understand governance risk.
-This approach reviews the assurance, risk management, and compliance processes meant to inform and guide senior leaders.
+This approach reviews the assurance, risk management, and regulatory compliance processes meant to inform and guide senior leadership.
 Essentially, this tests the assurance environment as a reflection of the top levels of governance.
-If you were to start with the three topics previously discussed, transparency in executive compensation is tested as a mirror image of the governance perspective on race and gender pay equity.
+For example, transparency in executive compensation is tested as a mirror image of the governance perspective on race and gender pay equity.
 An internal audit of the corporate sustainability program would give insight into the board’s motivation for social responsibility.
-We can also see how risk management silos that overlook the full scope of compliance with privacy regulations reflect the leadership view of confidential data usage.
+Risk management silos ignoring privacy regulations show leadership’s stance on data confidentiality.

 As we reshape our idea of governance and seek to reduce risk in this area of ESG, we can rely on our tried and true understanding of risk management and compliance auditing skills.
 Auditors should consider the broader implications inferred from findings throughout the organization as these will provide a baseline for understanding governance risk.